GoInterject/GoInterject.github.io/bApps/bFinancials/JE-Upload-Install.md

 description:
 ---

 The following setup instructions will walk you through installation of the JE Upload tool by Interject.
-If you need to install the full Interject for Financials package, please go <a href src="/bApps/bFinancials/Technical-Install.md">here</a>.
+If you need to install the full Interject for Financials package, please go [here](/bApps/bFinancials/Technical-Install.html).

 ### Steps Required for JE Upload Install